-More About the USDA Hardiness Zone Map
+Arizona USDA Hardiness Zone Map

-The USDA plant hardiness zone map is the standard across the country by which gardeners and growers can determine what plants can survive at a location.
-The map is based on the average annual minimum winter temperature, divided into 10-degree zones.
+The USDA plant hardiness zone map is the standard across the country by which gardeners and growers can determine what plants can survive at a given location.
+The map presents the average annual minimum winter temperature, divided into 10-degree zones.
 You can use the interactive USDA zone map to input your zip code to see which plant hardiness zone applies to you.